 How long is my data stored?

-For as long as you need it stored.
+For as long as you have a monitoring agreement.

 Are your servers secured or backed up?

 Yes, they are backed up in an offsite secure data center.

 We have sites in multiple states.
 Can I observe all of them from one web page?